nesfit/DI-cryptominingdetection/README.md

 # How to Detect Bitcoin Miners?
 By Traffic Forensics!
-# Vladimír Veselý, Martin Žádník for Digital Investigation journal
+# Veselý V. & Žádník, M. for Digital Investigation
 In order to verify and reproduce results outlined in the paper, we publicly disclose all our materials including source-codes and datasets.
 This repository contains following folders:

+#sMaSheD
+Folder offers database dump including all mining servers, pools, IP addresses, ports and checking history relevant for the end of May 2018 in subfolder `sql`.
+Moreover, it has a snapshot of the system related to article content in `src` and `zip`.

+#sMaSheD-devel
+Submodule pointing to the newest version of sMaSheD source-codes.

-## PCAPs
+## PCAPs and CGMiner
-PCAP files related to online mining server catalogue
+PCAP files related to development and testing of mining server catalogue.

 ## WEKA-CSV
 CSV files containing feature vectors that are ready for Weka tool.